leanprover-community/mathlib3/docs/install/project.md

   `my_project`, and type:
         ```bash
         leanproject new my_project
-        cd my_project
         ```

-* launch VScode, either through your application menu or by typing `code`
+* launch VScode, either through your application menu or by typing `code my_project`

-* On the main screen, or in the File menu, click "Open folder" (on a Mac, just "Open"), and choose the folder `my_project` (*not* one of its subfolders).
+* If you launched VScode through a menu: on the main screen, or in the File menu, click "Open folder" (on a Mac, just "Open"), and choose the folder `my_project` (*not* one of its subfolders).

 * Your Lean code should now be put inside files with extension `.lean` living in `my_project/src/` or a subfolder thereof.
 In the file explorer on the left-hand side of VScode, you can right-click on `src`, choose `New file`, and type a filename to create a file there.